nickesc/PhotogrammetryVideoInstructions/README.md

 > around.
 >
 > Bad backdrops would be rooms with lots of clear space and
 > little furniture, or lots of flat, especially white, surfaces.
+> In the same vein, try to avoid rooms with white walls.
+Also,
-> Also avoid someplace busy that people would walk through or
+> avoid someplace busy that people would walk through or that
-> that would change while capturing.
-An empty room with white
+> would change while capturing.
+An empty room with white walls
-> walls and a dog wandering around would be a bad choice.
+> and a dog wandering around would be a very bad choice.

 ### Lighting